Dram Shop Insurance

 Reimburses others, without regard to the insured’s liability, for medical or funeral expenses incurred by such persons as a result of bodily injury (BI) or death sustained by accident under the conditions specified in the policy.

-Dram shop insurance is also referred to as liquor liability insurance.
-Dram shop insurance can provide coverage to various businesses including, bartenders, caterers, food vendors, private chefs, and more.
+Dram shop insurance is also referred to as liquor liability insurance and can provide coverage to various businesses including, bartenders, caterers, food vendors, private chefs, and more.

 What Kinds of Businesses Need Dram Shop Insurance?

 If you serve or furnish alcohol as part of your business, you are required by law to cover your business with liquor liability insurance.
-Each state requires businesses that serve or furnish alcohol to have dram shop insurance.
-Some businesses that are required by law to have dram shop insurance include but are not limited to:
+Common businesses with this requirement include:

 - Food Vendors